regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **actionWithdrawBankMyNameActionBankWithdrawPost**
+# **actionWithdrawBankItemMyNameActionBankWithdrawItemPost**
-> BankItemTransactionResponseSchema actionWithdrawBankMyNameActionBankWithdrawPost(name, simpleItemSchema)
+> BankItemTransactionResponseSchema actionWithdrawBankItemMyNameActionBankWithdrawItemPost(name, simpleItemSchema)

-Action Withdraw Bank
+Action Withdraw Bank Item

-Take an item from your bank and put it in the character's inventory.
+Take items from your bank and put them in the character's inventory.
+The cooldown will be 3 seconds multiplied by the number of different items withdrawn.

 ### Example
 ```dart